niravmsoni/terraform-getting-started/TerraformBasics.md

   - It will tell us what actions will the terraform perform (x to add, y to change, z to delete)
   - This is Optional but generally recommended to check what changes terraform is going to make to our resources
   - Terraform generates an execution plan.
 We can save this in a file and feed it in the next step
+  - Command - terraform plan -out <fileName>.tfPlan
+  - Do note - Extension is not mandatory. .tfPlan is generally considered as best-practice
 - terraform apply
   - Assuming we ran terraform plan and saved changes in a file, terraform simply executes those changes using provider plugins
   - Resources will be added/updated/deleted based on configuration and then state file will be updated
   - If we run terraform plan/apply without making any changes, terraform will tell us there are no changes detected since configuration and state data matches
+  - Command - terraform apply "planName"
+  - Do note - If we have out plan name in tfPlan file, we could supply the same file here in terraform apply.
+This way, it will simply execute whatever plan was captured in this plan file
+  - If we do not specify plan name, terraform would internally execute terraform plan and then ask for approval (Yes/No) and then work on actual resource creation
 - terraform destroy
   - If we are done with environment, we can execute this command
   - Terraform will destroy all resources present in state file.
 This is dangerous command.
 Should be used with caution